The pandemic has highlighted the value of high-quality video streaming, for both work and entertainment.

 The VVC codec patent landscape is complex, with multiple patent pools and varying rules across jurisdictions.
 This report provides strategic insights into competitor portfolios, helping companies make informed IP decisions and stay competitive in the high-resolution video market.

-Video streaming (including high-resolution video) is essential for many applications today: the number of HEVC-enabled devices increased from less than 400 million in 2015 to over 1,750 million in 2020, according to Velos Media.
+Video streaming (including high-resolution video) is essential for many applications today.
+The number of HEVC-enabled devices increased from less than 400 million in 2015 to over 1,750 million in 2020, according to Velos Media.

 Fig. 1: Number of granted patent families at corresponding grant year by organization (Source: Cipher, 2021)